Employment Eligibility After a Dismissal from State Service

 Approval or Denial

-If the 211 request is denied, CalHR will notify the individual via certified mail.
-The individual may appeal CalHR’s decision to SPB within 30 days of receipt of the determination letter.
-The SPB Appeal/Complaint Form, copy of the determination letter, and any other supporting documentation should be sent to:
+If the request is denied, CalHR will mail the individual a determination letter.
+The individual may appeal CalHR's decision to SPB within 30 days of receipt of the determination letter.

 State Personnel Board